Infection, Immunotherapy and Inflammation

 - Validating a decision support tool for diagnosis of endemic, vector-borne and parasitic bovine disease in developing countries.

-- First discovering a novel haemoplasma species associated with clinical disease in humans.
+- First discovery of a novel haemoplasma species associated with clinical disease in humans.